Lorenzo-Castellini-Coutin/Lorenzo-Castellini-Coutin/README.md

 - Furthermore, I am currently working on three personal projects, two on Python and one on C++, mostly in backend.
 ## Additional Info
 - As of now I am currently looking for interships, research, and/or co-op opportunities.
-- In this GitHub, you will find my diverse personal projects, as well as general practice, among other things.
+- In this GitHub, you will find my diverse personal projects, as well as some other projects I might be working on.

 <!---
 Lorenzo-Castellini-Coutin/Lorenzo-Castellini-Coutin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.